If you or someone else is in immediate danger call 000 for Police.

 During the investigation process both parties are invited to provide a statement of events, which may include witness statements and other relevant information.
 The sharing of this information will be limited to those needed to resolve the matter.

-Where matters of sexual misconduct between students are unable to be resolved through the office of Students and Academic Support, as is the case with any serious allegation or complaint of misconduct, the matter will be referred to a Disciplinary Board hearing.
-The way in which that process works is detailed in the discipline regulations.
+Where allegations of sexual harm between students are unable to be resolved with appropriate University support, as is the case with any serious allegation or complaint of misconduct, these matters will be referred to a Disciplinary Board hearing.
+The way in which that process works is detailed in the Student Code of Conduct Policy.

-Possible sanctions for students found responsible for sexual misconduct include restriction of access, University probation, suspension or expulsion from the University.
+Possible sanctions for students found responsible for general misconduct vary from education through to restriction of access, University probation, suspension or expulsion from the University.

 Please note that the University’s ability to proceed with an internal disciplinary investigation depends on the particular circumstances of each case.
 In some instances disciplinary action may not be possible.
 The University will still, however, provide you with counselling and other support considered appropriate in the circumstances.

-If someone discloses a sexual assault or an instance of sexual harassment to you it means they have identified you as someone they feel safe with.
+If someone discloses sexual harm to you it means they have identified you as someone they feel safe with.
 Here are some useful tips on supporting the person disclosing as well as the person responding.

-If someone you know has reached out to you for support after being named as a respondent in a complaint of sexual assault, relationship violence, stalking, or sexual harassment, it is often difficult to process how you should respond.
+If someone you know has reached out to you for support after being named as a respondent in a complaint of sexual harm, relationship violence, stalking, or sexual harm, it is often difficult to process how you should respond.
 All students are entitled to a fair and equitable process of discovery and providing assistance to someone seeking your support is part of this process.

-You can download the 'How to Respond if Someone You Know is Accused' PDF resource by clicking the button below.
+You can download the 'Supporting someone who is alleged to have harmed another person' PDF resource by clicking the button below.